 (Actually its well worth reading a fascinating background to the whole poem by clicking here for Kubla Khan).

 The second notable date for none save me, is that this blog has now passed its first birthday.
 Cause for celebration?
-Well maybe in that I’m still here…. and still blogging.
+Well maybe, in that I’m still here, and still blogging.
 Though perhaps not universal approval for the latter point!
-But I thought I’d allow myself the indulgence of mentioning just a few of the interesting posts out of the 42 of my last blogging year, with highlighted click on links if any of my more recent followers are interested in looking back at these posts.
-Apart from the slog of putting these pieces together the HUGE benefit for me is that I’ve learned so much of interest that I didn’t know before I started this venture, and so I guess that if this journey of discovery continues, I’ll continue to write about and photograph it.
+But I thought I’d allow myself the indulgence of mentioning just a few of the interesting posts out of the 42 of my last blogging year, with highlighted click-on-links if any of my more recent followers are interested in looking back at these posts.
+Apart from the slog of putting these pieces together the HUGE benefit for me is that I’ve learned so much of interest that I didn’t know before I started this venture.
+I guess that if this journey of discovery continues, I’ll continue to write about and photograph it.

 - Thermogenesis in snowdrops, since this is what got the blog going.